abhirockzz/oracle-functions-oci-object-store/README.md

 ## Deploy the functions

-Change into the top level directory - `cd oracle-functions-oci-object-store`
+Use the command below to deploy *all* the functions (notice `--all` the the end).

 	fn -v deploy --app fn-object-store-app --all

-> The above command(s) deploys **all** the functions (notice `--all` the the end).
-If you want to deploy one function at a time, enter the respective directory and use the same command as above **without the `--all` directive**
+> If you want to deploy one function at a time, enter the respective directory and use the same command as above **without the `--all` directive**

+To confirm successful deployment of the app and all its functions:

-Run `fn inspect app fn-object-store-app` to check your app (and its config) and `fn list functions fn-object-store-app` to check associated functions
+	//check your app (and its config)
+	fn inspect app fn-object-store-app

+	//check associated functions
+	fn list functions fn-object-store-app

 ## Oracle Functions Resource Principals configuration